-They then quickly move on to state that at the time of the publication date, they had been the first ones to include this goal for the very special population of subjects with LBD and PDD.
-I know not everyone always agrees that the devil is in the details, personally I always like seeing more specifics in a hypothesis versus simply “carbonated liquid would improve swallowing when compared to thin and thickened liquid..”
+They quickly move on to state that at the time of the publication date, they had been the first ones to include this goal for the very special population of subjects with LBD and PDD.
+I know not everyone always agrees that the devil is in the details.
+And personally, I always like seeing more specifics in a hypothesis versus simply “carbonated liquid would improve swallowing when compared to thin and thickened liquid..”
 I wanna know WHAT will improve?
 Less aspiration?
 Less residue??
 Better efficiency???
 Quicker timing????
-Tell meeee😩!!!!! ( I’m lookin at you 1-way hypothesis 😉 )
+Tell meeee😩!!!!!

 Luckily, the authors do dive more into detail for the parameters and variables they looked at.
-But after reading that simplified hypothesis I still couldn’t help get instant flashbacks overhearing clinicians and others saying similar, simplified phrases like “His swallowing has gotten better” “Ms. H’s swallow isn’t working right, we’re going to work on it to make it better” or my all-revered favorite: “They didn’t pass the swallow test”
+But after reading the simplified hypothesis I still couldn’t help get instant flashbacks to how our field and expertise can easily be oversimplified with statements like, “His swallowing has gotten better” or my all-revered favorite, “Did they pass?“

-If we want more questions answered, then all those details can be pretty important (especially to us clinicians!) versus simply GOOD<—>BAD, PASS<—>FAIL, GOOD<—>EVIL (ok, no one’s swallow is “evil”).
-It may be not as fun or fast, and yes, getting even a general answer sometimes if half the battle (anyone wanna take a tally count to how many things we know for certain in this field?👨🏫), but if your mechanic told you “Overall, your car died,” unless you were happy to get rid of it anyway (#beenthere), would you NOT be curious as to WHAT happened and WHY??
+If we want more questions answered, then all those details can be pretty important (especially to us clinicians!) versus simply GOOD<—>BAD, PASS<—>FAIL, GOOD<—>EVIL (no, no one’s swallow is “evil”).
+It may be not as fun or fast, and yes, getting even a general answer sometimes is half the battle–but if your mechanic told you “Well, your car doesn’t work,” unless you were completely satisfied with that conclusion and happy to toss it anyway, would you not be curious as to what happened and why??

 Since it’s a retrospective study, they basically already had most if not all the data they needed to analyze.
-Now, even though there were only 66 referrals for videofluoroscopic swallow study (aka TVSS=therapeutic videographic swallowing study as it’s referred to in the study), 15 had to be thrown out for diagnoses other than the inclusion criteria, and 3 others for being a repeat versus initial examination.
+While even though there were only 66 referrals for videofluoroscopic swallow study (aka TVSS=therapeutic videographic swallowing study as it’s referred to in the study), 15 had to be thrown out for diagnoses outside of the inclusion criteria, and 3 others for being a repeat versus initial examination.